 - Teaching Arrangements

-- EDPR 131 comprises a mix of lectures, tutorials and five weeks' practicum in schools.
+EDPR 131 comprises a mix of lectures, tutorials and six weeks' practicum in schools.

 - Graduate Attributes Emphasised